Planning & budgeting

 Home buying

-27 February 2014
+First published 27 February 2014

-Reading time: 3 minutes
+Reading time: 4 minutes

 What if I told you there was a way to boost your IQ, strengthen your self-control, think more clearly and even improve your sleep?

-Maybe you’re thinking it’s exercise.
-Or some new miracle med.
 Whatever it is I’m flogging, it can’t be as good as all that.

 But it is.

-There has been ground-breaking research in recent years on what it feels like to not have a cash cushion.
+There has been ground-breaking research on what it feels like to not have a cash cushion.
 This goes way beyond just counting the number of people who don’t have any buffer at all.
 Rather, these studies have focused on what not having any slack in our budgets – and in particular the feeling of not having enough – does to our heads and how well we think.

 Turns out that going without an emergency fund is not just risky – it’s debilitating.
-Even if a disaster never occurs, living so close to the edge means we must cope with being loaded down with the stresses and anxiety that come with knowing that something mighthappen.
+Even if a disaster never occurs, living so close to the edge means we must cope with being loaded down with the stresses and anxiety that come with knowing that something might happen.

-One study even showed that increased money concerns caused a fall in people’s intelligence by 13 or 14 IQ points and lowered their ability to think clearly even more than if they had gone a night without any sleep.
-Apparently we get ‘dumber’ when under financial stress – our ability diminishes because of our tight circumstances.
+One Princeton study even showed that increased money concerns caused a fall in people’s intelligence by 13 or 14 IQ points and lowered their ability to think clearly even more than if they had gone a night without any sleep.

 Take that stress and feeling of scarcity away, however, and our head space suddenly frees up and we have the mental bandwidth once again to think clearly.

-Of all the companies or people you owe money to each month, you owe it most to yourself to build an emergency fund.
 That’s why here at Sorted we’re all for paying yourself first – before anyone else – with an automatic payment to a savings account each payday.
 It takes all of 15 minutes to set one up online, and if you ‘set and forget’, it will be ‘out of sight, out of mind’, slowly just building up in the background.

 You’ll find that putting away even just 1% of your income can grow into a sizable amount.
 The goal is to set aside enough to cover three months’ worth of expenses just in case.